 Dun & Bradstreet, founded in 1841, connects customers with prospects, suppliers, clients and partners.
 Nearly ninety percent of the Fortune 500, and companies of every size around the world, rely on Dun & Bradstreet’s data, insights and analytics.

-The Shearman & Sterling team included partner Creighton Condon, counsel Daniel Litowitz, and associates Edward Mullen and Alan Sun (all New York-Mergers & Acquisitions), as well as partners Richard Schwed (New York-Litigation), John Cannon (New York-Compensation, Governance & ERISA), Richard Hsu (Menlo Park-Intellectual Property Transactions), Wayne Dale Collins (New York-Antitrust), Robert Treuhold (New York-Capital Markets), Jeanne Olivier (New York-Project Development & Finance), and Ethan Harris (Washington, DC-Tax); counsel Nathan Tasso (Washington, DC-Tax) and Harald Halbhuber (New York-Capital Markets); and associates Jennifer Stadler (New York-Compensation, Governance & ERISA), Kelly Karapetyan (New York-Antitrust), Kammy Lai (Washington, DC-Tax), Joshua Steinberger (New York-Intellectual Property Transactions), Sarah Hwang (New York-Litigation), Mikael Abye (San Francisco-Litigation), Diana Berisha (New York-Capital Markets) and Kelly Hamren-Anderson (New York-Compensation, Governance & ERISA).
+The Shearman & Sterling team included partner Creighton Condon, counsel Daniel Litowitz, and associates Edward Mullen and Alan Sun (all New York-Mergers & Acquisitions), as well as partners Richard Schwed (New York-Litigation), John Cannon (New York-Compensation, Governance & ERISA), Richard Hsu (Menlo Park-Intellectual Property Transactions), Wayne Dale Collins (New York-Antitrust), Robert Treuhold (New York-Capital Markets) and Jeanne Olivier (New York-Project Development & Finance); counsel Nathan Tasso (Washington, DC-Tax) and Harald Halbhuber (New York-Capital Markets); and associates Jennifer Stadler (New York-Compensation, Governance & ERISA), Kelly Karapetyan (New York-Antitrust), Kammy Lai (Washington, DC-Tax), Joshua Steinberger (New York-Intellectual Property Transactions), Sarah Hwang (New York-Litigation), Mikael Abye (San Francisco-Litigation), Diana Berisha (New York-Capital Markets) and Kelly Hamren-Anderson (New York-Compensation, Governance & ERISA).